robotsorcerer/robotsorcerer.github.io/_includes/cv.md

  -  Eye of the Hurricane: An Autobiography -- Richard Bellman.
  -  Advice for a Young Investigator -- Santiago Ramon y Cajal.
  -  Profiles in Courage -- John Fitzgerald Kennedy.
+ -  Team of Rivals: The Political Genius of Abraham Lincoln --  Doris Kearns Goodwin.